University Headquarters

 Internships are a fantastic way to meet people in the field.
 Interns can meet and network with professionals who may be helpful when it comes time to gather references.
 Furthermore, an internship is a great opportunity to start building a list of names and email addresses that could help you in the future.
 There's no telling how that might pay off later on.

-What Does an Internship Usually Entail?
+What Do These Experiiences Usually Entail?

 Internships come in a wide variety of shapes and forms.
 Some interns spend their time fetching coffee and making copies.
-In the cyber security field, interns might help put together educational materials aimed at informing other employees of new protocols for data security.
+In the cybersecurity field, interns might help put together educational materials aimed at informing other employees of new protocols for data security.
 There are as many types of internship programs as there are interns, it seems.

 Some corporations have highly organized internship programs where students are assigned a mentor.
 Other programs may have a team of interns that are asked to collectively work on projects.
 Smaller firms, however, are more likely to have an ad hoc approach that allows interns to take more initiative and offer their insights or trains them in simple tasks that must be done continuously and are already in their wheelhouse, allowing them to get real work experience.